 What to study?

 You decide the specialization according to your interests.
-You have freedom in your course choice, but there are also some requirements that need to be fulfilled to obtain your degree.
-You are welcome to study at KTH for two years (or even more if necessary), but our experience is that many students want to pass all requirements for the degree in 1.5 years, which is possible if you plan your studies well.
+You have freedom in your course choices, but there are also some requirements that must be fulfilled to obtain your degree.
+You are welcome to study at KTH for 2 years (or longer if necessary), but our experience is that many students aim to meet all degree requirements in 1.5 years, which is possible if you plan your studies well.

 The following minimum requirements apply